malmiteria/super-alternative-to-super/conversation/README.md

 For deeper inheritance tree alteration, such as removing a branch (can be done by messing with __bases__), they could break some super calls (which is to be expected anyways)

+Other than that, I would argue that for the sake of symetry, it would probably be preferable for super to allow / disallow the exact same API for the use of super, no matter the parent it targets.
+Since in this scenario, we explicitely *don't* think of one parent as coming after the other (in term of specialisation, that is), it shows a disconnect between the feature and its use.
+Which i take as a hint that there is a feature to produce to match this need more accurately.

 ## Way too big combinatory possibilities
 CONTEXT : This exemple makes use of today's features.